bryansmullen/fidil/readme.md

 #### Manual Cross Browser Testing

 To complement the above results the website is also tested manually on up-to-date browsers available on the developer's machine.
-The results are once again documented in the[testing spreadsheet](https://github.com/bryansmullen/fidil/blob/master/pre-production/Fidil%20Testing%20Chart.pdf).
+The results are once again documented in the [Browser Manual Testing Chart](testing/testing-charts/browser-manual-testing.png)

 The following browsers are tested: